status-im/wiki.status.im/docs/contributing/development/building-status.md

 The Status application is divided into 6 core repositories;

-- [status-react](https://github.com/status-im/status-react) - our main react native application writtein in Clojurescript, Java & Objective C
+- [status-react](https://github.com/status-im/status-react) - our main react native application written in Clojurescript, Java & Objective C

 - [go-ethereum](https://github.com/status-im/go-ethereum) - our branch of `go-ethereum` which contains our custom modifications in `go-ethereum/status-develop`